 Machado Quad Setup

 I absolutely love riding quad fin setups (in fact my whole quiver is quads, with the exception of my 5’11 Chumlee which I now ride with Palm Bay Bali Zephyr keels) so jumping onto the Seaside was a pretty easy transition.

 The Firewire Seaside does have a custom set of Machado quad fins (sold separately of course!) which are specifically designed for the board.

 I actually picked my setup up second hand, with the fins so that’s all I’ve been riding it with and to be honest it does work perfectly so I’ve had no reason to play around with the setup either!

 That being said I’m going to whack in a set of standard quads soon and give it a blast just to see how it goes – but for the moment I can’t argue that the Machado fin setup handles incredibly and I wouldn’t hesitate to recommend grabbing a set with your board, especially if you dont already have a quad setup.

 If you want to grab a similar set, Project Blank do an epic set of split keel quads (with a very similar template) and you can grab 10% off using the code STOKEDFORTRAVEL!

 Ok so I must admit that I only recently wrote about how the Firewire Chumlee was my perfect surfboard for travel – so what changed?

-Well I still have a Chumlee in my board bag – but after testing out my buddies fish in Indo last year I started toying with the idea of getting something a bit different in my quiver and a fish setup seemed to tick all the boxes.
+Well I still have a Chumlee in my board bag – but after testing out my buddies fish in Indo last year I started toying with different surfboards shapes and the idea of getting something a bit different in my quiver and a fish setup seemed to tick all the boxes.

 Initially I was checking out the Go Fish, but after seeing them both in the shop I was a bit put off on the Go Fish actually, despite all the rave reviews.
 The tail was super thin and the fact I’d be limited to a keel fin setup made me less willing to take the chance.